Faucet Basics: Part 6 Faucet Warranties

 The Warranty as Guide to Hidden Problems

-The first place you should go when deciding whether to buy a faucet after you've finished mooning over the sleek design and beautiful finish, is the company's warranty page.
+Warranties are so valuable in evaluating faucet quality that the first place you should go when deciding whether to buy a faucet after you've finished mooning over the sleek design and beautiful finish is the company's warranty page.

 Consider, for example, which sells Chinese-made faucets under the Artisan brand through a number of upscale showrooms and through online retailers.
 It offers a "lifetime" warranty in North America, except it's not really a lifetime warranty.
 It's this: